 There are a wide variety of resources available in your community.
 Reach out to your hospital, pediatrician, or local family services to find parenting classes.
 Many of these classes will prepare you for your baby’s arrival and may give you tips on services they may need as well.

 Throughout the pregnancy, start gathering essential items like a crib, stroller, and any decorations for the nursery.
 This step will not only ensure that you have everything for your baby but will get you in the mindset of becoming a parent.

 Life as you know it will forever change

 The first few months after your baby arrives will be a little hectic.
 You will have middle-of-the-night feedings and a limited social schedule.
 If there are other family members living with you discuss their roles, responsibilities, and expectations as well.

 Go with the flow and enjoy the journey

 You will not get to experience the pregnancy firsthand.
 However, you will have nine months to emotionally prepare yourself for your baby’s arrival.
-Part of that preparation is being involved as much as you can during your surrogate’s pregnancy.
-Set up a baby registry or throw a baby shower to help get excited about your new arrival.
+Part of that preparation is being involved as much as you can during your Surrogate’s pregnancy.
+Set up a baby registry or throw a baby shower to help get excited about your Surrogate’s pregnancy .